Atari BASIC Instructions

 - Usage:

-REM [any char string]
+REM [any char string]- Description:

 - Do nothing.
 All words after REM (in this line) are ignored by interpreter.